Sarpatta Parambarai: Controversies

-In 1980, AIADMK founder M. G. Ramachandran brought boxing icon Muhammad Ali to Chennai in order to raise funds for the Tamil Nadu Amateur Boxing Association.
+In 1980, M. G. Ramachandran brought Muhammad Ali to Chennai in order to raise funds for the Tamil Nadu Amateur Boxing Association.
 This was not shown in the film and former AIADMK Tamil Nadu fisheries minister D. Jayakumar criticised Ranjith for portraying Ramachandran in a poor light.
 He noted the initiatives introduced by Ramachandran to help underprivileged people compete in international sports events, while also inspiring the masses with his athleticism during his acting career: "many of his fans took up sports".
 Jayakumar further called the film a "DMK propaganda film" and noted Ranjith had criticised the DMK in the past.
 One of the kins of boxer Kitheri Muthu noted the inaccuracies in the film; it had few dialogues spoken by Arya, that a student of Rangan Vaathiyar defeated Nat Terry in the film, but Kitheri Muthu, who was the first boxer of Sarpatta Parambarai in 1940s, defeated Terry.

-Proposed sequel
+Sequel

 A sequel was announced in March 2023, which was tentatively titled as Sarpatta Parambarai: Round 2 with Ranjith returning to direction and Arya reprising his role as Kabilan Munirathnam.
+It began filming on 23 September 2026.